 Let’s start with the CPU.
 The Ryzen 5 2600 is an excellent processor, quite similar to the i5-9400F.
 The major differences are that the Ryzen 5 2600 has 12 threads compared to i5-9400F’s 6, and the fact that every Ryzen processor is overclockable out of the box as opposed to Intel CPUs.
 These things give it a slight edge over the i5-9400F, but not by much.

-Combined with the NVIDIA GTX 1660 Ti, the SkyTech Blaze II performs just as well as the previously mentioned HP Pavilion models giving you a consistent 100+ FPS on ultra settings in 1080p in most popular AAA titles, and it can even pull off the widely-coveted 60 FPS in Assassin’s Creed Odyssey, the most notoriously unoptimized game currently available.
+This R5 2600/NVIDIA GTX 1660 Ti combo, will give you a consistent 60+ FPS on ultra settings in 1080p in most popular AAA titles, and it can even pull off the widely-coveted 60 FPS in Assassin’s Creed Odyssey, the most notoriously unoptimized game currently available (except maybe Crysis).

 - Excellent graphics card